 Pontiac Lions Midget A profile

 THE EQUITY will be publishing a new weekly series of profiles of the Pontiac Lions Midget A players.
 Fans of local hockey can enjoy some insight into what gives these players the drive to come out and be the best they can be for their team at home and away.
-The first profile is veteran midget player Cole Sheppard, who is assistant captain for the team.
+This week’s profile is on Ryan Lang, a first-year midget player with the Lions.

 This article is available only to subscribers to THE EQUITY (home delivery or online) who have registered for the News Alerts Service.
 If you have already registered for THE EQUITY’s News Alerts Service, please log in here.
 If you wish to register for the News Alerts Service, you may register below.
 (For online subscribers please use the same email address used for your online subscription.)